Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 - The client’s current status in the market and how the project will change it

 - A broad overview of the tools, technologies, and people you will use to deliver the results

 Managing a project often boils down to managing stakeholders, especially if you’re doubling up as the account manager as well.
 A clear understanding of stakeholders, their needs, and their priorities is crucial for running a successful project.

 In your stakeholder research dossier, cover the following:

 - Stakeholder priority and influence on the project

 - Key deliverables associated with the stakeholder (in terms of approvals)

 3. Specify the project’s scope

-Constant change requests, unmonitored scope creep, poor understanding of deliverables - these are among the top causes of project failure.
+Constant change requests, unmonitored scope creep, and poor understanding of deliverables - are among the top causes of project failure.